Yureien/Yureien/README.md

 # 👋 Hi, I'm Soham

-I contribute to open source when I'm not busy writing assignments.
+~~I contribute to open source when I'm not busy writing assignments.~~
+EDIT: I _will_ contribute to open source when I figure out how to balance work, life and open-source contributions (new grad moment).
+I'd love it if you could shoot me a mail @ [contact@sohamsen.me](mailto:contact@sohamsen.me) when you encounter issues on any of my projects, GitHub notifications gets buried down amongst other mails at times.

 More info on my website, [https://sohamsen.me](https://sohamsen.me/).
 Do checkout my [blog](https://blog.sohamsen.me/) too!